MicrosoftDocs/architecture-center/docs/guide/technology-choices/messaging-content.md

 #### Support for Apache Kafka clients

 Event Hubs provides an endpoint for [Apache Kafka](https://kafka.apache.org/) clients.
 Existing clients can update their configuration to point to the endpoint and start sending events to Event Hubs.
-No code changes are required.
+You don't need to make any code changes.

 For more information, see [Event Hubs for Apache Kafka](/azure/event-hubs/event-hubs-for-kafka-ecosystem-overview).